-The content validity of the data collection tools was evaluated after they were presented to a panel of five experts from different nursing and medical specialities.
-Two medical-surgical nursing professors, two oncology professor, and one ICU specialist from Zagazig University Hospital were on the panel.
-These experts evaluated instruments' applicability, the thoroughness, clarity, and administration ease.
+The content validity of the data collection tools was evaluated after they were presented to a panel of five experts from different nursing and specialities. medical-surgical medical Two nursing professors, two oncology professor, and one ICU specialist from Zagazig University Hospital were on the panel.
+These experts instruments' evaluated the applicability, thoroughness, clarity, and administration ease.
 Minor adjustments were made in based on the expert's advice.
 Using Cronbach's Alpha test, the internal consistency reliability of each tool's items was evaluated.
 For first tool, which measured nurses' knowledge, it was 0.80; for second tool, which measured nurses' practice for TLS preventive measures, it was 0.92.